 Machnouk also said that 7,300 voter complaints were filed with the Interior Ministry during the election, with numerous pictures and videos circulating on social media and local TV stations showing clear violations of proper electoral procedures.

-Campaign representatives from Amal, Hezbollah and the Future Movement were seen entering the voting booths to pressure voters to cast their ballot in their favour.
+Campaign representatives from Amal, Hezbollah and the Future Movement were seen entering the voting booths to pressure voters to cast their ballot in their favor.

 An-Nahar is not responsible for the comments that users post below.
 We kindly ask you to keep this space a clean and respectful forum for discussion.